-This prospectus has been prepared in conjunction with the contemplated secondary listing (the "Listing") of common shares in Africa Oil Corp. (the "Shares") on NASDAQ OMX Stockholm AB ("NASDAQ OMX Stockholm").
-Prior to the Listing, the Shares were traded on a multi-lateral trading facility, NASDAQ OMX First North, in Sweden.
+This prospectus has been prepared in conjunction with the admission to trading (the "Admission") of up to 52,623,377 new common shares issued in Africa Oil Corp. (the "New Shares") on Nasdaq Stockholm AB ("Nasdaq Stockholm").
 The "Company" or "Africa Oil" means Africa Oil Corp. (incorporation number BC0443700) and/or one or more or all of its subsidiaries, as it may apply.
+The "Shares" means the common shares representing the capital of the Company.
 Reference to "CAD" means Canadian dollars, "SEK" means Swedish kronor and "USD" means US dollars.
 Reference to "GAAP" means Canadian generally accepted accounting principles, and reference to "IFRS" means International Financial Reporting Standards.